pbogre/jetlog/README.md

 - 📱 Responsive design
 - 👨‍💻 Sleek and intuitive UI
 - ✅ Effortlessly add, edit, and delete past flights
+- 💾 Ability to import from CSV, MyFlightRadar24
+- 💾 Ability to export to CSV, iCal

 ## Installation